TWUOnline/multi-access/pages/03.assessment/04.assessment-ideas/discussions/post.md

 Discussion forums are a popular form of assessment for online courses.
 Which means, if students are taking several online courses at once...there is a certain amount of *forum fatigue* they may experience!
 Be sure to craft your discussion questions in a way that meets the unit learning outcomes, but also inspires collaboration, inquiry, and critical thinking.

-In the activity below there are several resources and guides for facilitating discussions.
-In particular, pay attention to the various activity types you can have in discussion forums.
-For example:
+Listed below, there are various activity types you can have in discussion forums:

 1. **Web Field Trips**: Instructor provides a link or a series of links.
 Students follow the link(s) and report back through an instructor-defined set of questions.
 1. **Brainstorming**: Students set forth a series of ideas on a given topic without evaluation.